 I was actually asking God why He had allowed these things in my life.
 On one hand, I thought maybe this is God’s way of saying that I made a wrong turn in my career move by resigning from Shell and pursuing my elusive dream to start a college degree course.

 I felt like a total wreck.
-I never felt so tormented spiritually until this came.
+I never felt so tormented spiritually until this happened.
 Somehow, after getting re-hired by Shell, I felt a little at peace with myself.
 At least now, I can stop my mother from still wanting to work despite her situation.
-Family has always been my top priority that I’m willing to sacrifice one of my biggest goals for their welfare.
+Family has always been my top priority that I am willing to sacrifice one of my biggest goals for their welfare.

-While in the middle of this personal crisis, I actually had to take an indefinite leave from Ushering Ministry and have my good friend, Jeff, take charge of my Discipleship Lead Group for the meantime.
-I also wasn’t able to attend some of the meetings for Champions for Christ Outdoor Adventure Team because I’m not financially, emotionally and spiritually stable.
+While in the middle of this personal crisis, I actually had to take an indefinite leave from the Ushering Ministry at church, and have my good friend, Jeff, take charge of my Discipleship Lead Group in the meantime.
+I also was not able to attend to some of the meetings for Champions for Christ Outdoor Adventure Team because I’m not financially, emotionally and spiritually stable.

 My Life In Shambles

 While reflecting on these, so many thoughts and feelings flooded over me.
 I felt like a quitter for giving up on my studies too easily.
-Till now I still imagine, what could have happened had I persevered and continue studying against all odds?
+Until now, I still imagine what could have happened had I persevered and continue studying against all odds?

 Yes, I miss my friends and teachers in school.
-I thought, if going back to school after a long while had been a a wrong decision for me, this was a mistake I don’t regret making.
-Because of this “detour” my life became more colorful with the people and experiences I’ve had, though not entirely pleasurable.
+I thought, if going back to school after a long while had been a wrong decision for me, this was a mistake I did not regret making.
+Because of this “detour” my life became more colorful with the people and experiences I have had, though not every aspect of it is pleasant.

-Again, I’m falling into God’s grace–asking Him to work out everything for my good as He promised in His Word.
-I’ve made quite a mess of my life with decisions I have done these past months and I don’t know how to re-arrange my life back together.
+Again, I’m falling into God’s grace…asking Him to work out everything for my good as He promised in His Word.
+I have made quite a mess of my life with decisions I have done these past few months.
+And I do not know how to re-arrange my life back in order.

-This season may have been my toughest battle yet and I know there are still more challenges up ahead.
+This season is my toughest battle yet.
+And I know there are still more challenges up ahead.
 For now, I ask the Lord to usher me in His quiet waters to rejuvenate my spirit and renew my soul…

 “Lord, reinvent my life as only You know best.”